Wife of ousted president Yoon, and ally, indicted by special prosecutors

 Cho’s team earlier requested the Seoul Central District Court to issue a warrant to arrest Han.
 But the court on Wednesday dismissed that request, saying it determined that there were little chances that Han would flee or destroy evidence.

+Kim is the first former first lady to be jailed in Korea

-While Yoon’s self-inflicted downfall extended a long streak of South Korean presidencies ending badly, he and Kim are the first former presidential couple to be jailed together over criminal allegations.
+While Yoon’s self-inflicted downfall extended a long streak of South Korean presidencies ending badly, Kim is the first former first lady to be arrested and indicted.

-Nearly every former South Korean president, or their family members and aides, have been mired in scandals near the end of their terms or after they left office, but Kim is the first former South Korean first lady who was arrested and indicted.
+Nearly every former South Korean president, or their family members and aides, have been mired in scandals near the end of their terms or after they left office.

 The last two presidents elected from earlier iterations of Yoon's party – Park Geun-hye and Lee Myung-back — were both sentenced to lengthy prison terms over corruption charges before being pardoned and released.